FloSch62/ansible-eda-demo/README.md

 - `pyproject.toml` pins the Python packages needed by the Nokia EDA collections.
 - `requirements.yml` pulls in the `nokia.eda_utils_v1`, `nokia.eda_core_v1`, `nokia.eda_apps_core_v1`, and `nokia.eda_interfaces_v1alpha1` collections.
 - `inventories/demo/inventory.yaml` stores connection/authentication variables (EDA credentials plus the Keycloak realms/client configuration used by the token helper).
 Verify the defaults for credentials, API URL, or TLS behaviour before running the demo.
-- `vars/topology/nodeprofiles.yml` defines the NodeProfiles that will be ensured present (adjust the YANG bundle URL, onboarding credentials, or OS version to match your setup).
 - `vars/topology/toponodes.yml` lists the five TopoNodes created by the demo; adjust platforms, versions, or IPs if desired.
 - `vars/topology/topolinks.yml` describes the interface resources and TopoLinks that interconnect the nodes.
 Tune interface names, speeds, or link memberships to reflect your lab.
 - `playbooks/deploy-environment.yaml` orchestrates the environment workflow by including the modular task files in `playbooks/tasks/`.